 Pets at Home shares could fall further amid uncertain outlook

-The UK-based pet supplies retailer saw its annual sales top £1 billion for the first time, but its share price plummeted after management warned its first-half performance will take a hit due to the COVID-19 pandemic.
+The UK-based pet supplies retailer saw its annual sales top £1 billion for the first time, but its share price plummeted after management warned its first-half performance will take a hit due to the Covid-19 pandemic.

-On Thursday, the pet supplies retailer unveiled its FY results and despite its annual sales climbing 10.2% to £1.1 billion – the first time the company has hit that milestone – investors drove its share price lower amid its uncertain outlook.
+On Thursday, the pet supplies retailer unveiled its full-year results and despite its annual sales climbing 10.2% to £1.1 billion – the first time the company has hit that milestone – investors drove its share price lower amid its uncertain outlook.

-‘As anticipated in our FY trading update on 2 April, nearly all of the exceptional demand witnessed in the closing weeks of Q4 has unwound during Q1 of the current year which, combined with our adherence to guidelines on social distancing across our operations and restrictions on the sale of pet products and health care services deemed non-essential, has temporarily depressed normal levels of group turnover,’ Pets at Home said in a statement.
+‘As anticipated in our full-year trading update on 2 April, nearly all of the exceptional demand witnessed in the closing weeks of Q4 has unwound during Q1 of the current year which, combined with our adherence to guidelines on social distancing across our operations and restrictions on the sale of pet products and health care services deemed non-essential, has temporarily depressed normal levels of group turnover,’ Pets at Home said in a statement.

-The company acknowledged that it will not be ‘immune’ to the economic fallout from the COVID-19 pandemic, with the retailer reviewing its business model to adapt to changing consumer habits that could persist post-lockdown.
+The company acknowledged that it will not be ‘immune’ to the economic fallout from the Covid-19 pandemic, with the retailer reviewing its business model to adapt to changing consumer habits that could persist post-lockdown.